xris-hu/python-template/OEP35Sample/README.md

 -  `exchangerId`exchange id, **Invoked only by registered exchange**
 -  `order` base on  [Order Message Format](### 3.1 Order-Message-Format)

-This function will finish the token settlement on blockchain according the order message.
+This function will finish token settlement on blockchain according the order message.

-**Note:**The user needs to approve the tokens to token proxy smart contract in advance.
+**Note:**The user need to approve the tokens to token proxy smart contract in advance.

 #### 4.1.8 TokenTransferFromMulti